brabster/tw-site-mkdocs/docs/posts/2024-10-20-google-chrome-oct-15-update-break/index.md

 > Connection error: unauthorised client refused

 This was the error message I was greeted with on Friday 18th Oct when I tried to get back to work in my GitHub Codespace after a four-day break.
 Everything was just fine when I pushed my last PR from the ferry in Europoort Rotterdam on Monday morning!
 Could it be something to do with the [six-monthly rebuild](../2024-02-27-automated-laptop-build-intro/index.md) I'd just done?
 A problem with GitHub?
-Was there a Chrome update between Monday and Friday morning when I ran my usual start of day `sudo update`?
+Was there a Chrome update between Monday morning when I shut down and Friday morning when I ran my usual start of day `sudo update`?

 The short version: there's a Chrome setting `DefaultJavaScriptJitSetting` that disables the JS JIT compiler when set to value `2`. [`DefaultJavaScriptJitSetting` is documented in the Chrome enterprise policies](https://chromeenterprise.google/intl/en_uk/policies/#DefaultJavaScriptJitSetting).